emakred/stuff/Python_access_to_ARMS.md

     pprint.pprint(ap.data)
 ```

+Script and instructions to interact with the ARMS API

 __Run APIObject from the commandline__
 ```
 $ python pyusda.py http://api.data.gov/USDA/ERS/data/Arms/Surveys put_your_api_key_here
 ```

 The first arg is the api_url.
-The second is your API_KEY.
+The second is your API_KEY (obtained from [http://api.data.gov/](http://api.data.gov)).
 ```
 $ python pyusda.py $API_URL $API_KEY
 ```